PierreZ/kafka-tutorial/docs/step-2.md

 Please remember the information related to your team.

+## TODOs

+* Filter the users according to your team

 ### Team-1

 We are receiving a lot of spams from Yahoo.
 We need to send a verification mail if the `email` field is from yahoo.